vitaly-t/pg-promise/README.md

 Parameter `e` is the same as for event `query`.

+The library will suppress any error thrown by the handler.

 **NOTE:** The library will throw an error instead of making the call, if `options.error` is set to a non-empty value other than a function.